ninbryan/How-Storybook-Saved-My-Sprint/README.md

 and we had duplicate a lot of this capability.

-We have like 5 data sets to wait for.
+In the page, we have like 5 data sets to wait for.

 ---